NiuBClass666/myPipeline/README.md

 For demo purpose, that application repo is fixed.
 So you can't run it except you have my credentials of github and dockerhub.

 However, you can change the application repo to your repo.
 You need to:
-#### On jenkins server:
-1. Change the repo link to your repo in job "autoBuild"'s configuration
-2. Add your credentials for both github and your image registry
-3. Switch the credential to yours in job "autoBuild"'s configuration

 #### On your repo

 The web application repo is at https://github.com/LiyuanWang123/InsightDevopsProject where dockerfile and jenkinsfile are located.